Baron-von-Riedesel/Dos64-stub/src/Readme.txt

   There are 2 samples supplied, Mon64.asm and TestC.c.
 Mon64 allows to
   display a few 64-bit resources.
 It also shows how the Int21 emulation installed by dos64stb is supposed to be used.
-It's possible to call other real-mode interrupts than int 21h - in this case one has to use DPMI function int 31h, ax=300h, directly.
 TestC, the second sample, just shows how C source may be used with the stub.
 TestC.mak is supplied, which creates the binary using MSVC ( and JWasm, needed to assemble the micro-printf implementation in printf.asm ).

+  dos64stb installs a tiny subset of the DPMI API.
+The functions that are supported are:
+   - int 21h, ah=4Ch: terminate program
+   - int 31h, ax=205h: set exception vector BL to CX:RDX
+   - int 31h, ax=300h: simulate real-mode interrupt BL, RDI=real-mode call
+     structure.

   4. Memory Layout

   The 64-bit binary runs in ring 0, 64-bit long mode.
 The first 64 GB of memory are "identity mapped" by the stub.
 This may be adjusted in dosstb64.asm.
-The allocated memory block will look like this:
+When launched, dos64stb allocates a memory block in extended memory and initializes it like this (from lower to higher addresses):

   - Page Tables (default: 1+1+64 pages)
   - IDT (1 page)
-  - image
+  - 64-bit PE image
   - stack
   - heap (optionally)